VulcanJS/vulcan-npm/packages/docusaurus/docs/vulcan-meteor-legacy/get-started/index.md

 title: Read Me
 ---

+## BEFORE YOU CONTINUE

+Vulcan Meteor is considered a legacy.
+While it still being used in a few companies and projects, we do not advise starting a new project with it.

+Instead, discover our new, shiny framework: [Vulcan Next!](/docs/vulcan-next)

+Vulcan Next is a port of Vulcan, using a more modern framework: Next.js.
+It includes similar features, but with a modern and scalable architecture.

 ## What's Vulcan?

 Vulcan is a framework that gives you a set of tools for quickly building React & GraphQL-based web applications.
 It can handle data loading, e-mail notifications, automatic form generation, and much more, out of the box.